natolambert/dynamicslearn/README.md

 First paper website: [https://sites.google.com/berkeley.edu/mbrl-quadrotor/](https://sites.google.com/berkeley.edu/mbrl-quadrotor/)
 There is current future work using this library, such as attempting to control the Ionocraft with model-based RL.  [https://sites.google.com/berkeley.edu/mbrl-ionocraft/](https://sites.google.com/berkeley.edu/mbrl-ionocraft/)

+*Note that I have been very actively developing in this repo, please reach out if you have any questions of accuracy in the readme*.

 This directory is working towards an implementation of many simulated model-based approaches on real robots.
 For current state of the art in simulation, see this work from Prof Sergey Levine's group: [Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models](https://arxiv.org/abs/1805.12114).

 Future implementations work towards controlled flight of the ionocraft,